 Rajiv Gandhi was named after his maternal grandmother Kamala Nehru, wife of Pandit Jawaharlal Nehru.
-Kamala revered Goddess Lakshmi and Rajiv means Lotus

 Rajiv Gandhi returned to India in 1966, the year his mother became Prime Minister.
 He went to Delhi and became a member of the Flying Club, where he was trained as a pilot.
-In 1970, he was employed as a pilot by Air India. he did not harbour any intention of joining politics
+In 1970, he was employed as a pilot by Air India.
+At that time, he did not harbour any intention of joining politics

 Rajiv Gandhi led the Congress Party to a landslide victory in elections to the Lok Sabha in December 1984, and his administration took vigorous measures to reform the government bureaucracy and liberalise the country's economy.

-In picture: Secretary of the CPSU Central Committee, Anatoly Dobrynin meeting with former prime minister Rajiv Gandhi on 21-5-1987.
+In picture: Former Secretary of the CPSU Central Committee, Anatoly Dobrynin meeting with former prime minister Rajiv Gandhi on 21-5-1987.

 In 1987, Rajiv Gandhi was attacked by a Sri Lankan sailor while the Indian premier was inspecting a guard of honour in Colombo

-Post 1990, Rajiv Gandhi introduced measures for reducing Licence Raj allowing business and individuals to purchase capital, consumer goods and import without bureaucratic restrictions.
+Post-1990, Rajiv Gandhi introduced measures for reducing Licence Raj allowing business and individuals to purchase capital, consumer goods and import without bureaucratic restrictions.
 He introduced the age of voting rights as 18 and also included Panchayati Raj

 Rajiv Gandhi was assassinated on May 21, 1991 in a public meeting while campaigning for Sriperumbudur, a Lok Sabha Congress candidate.
-A woman named Dhanu approached him and bent down to touch his feet and exploded a bomb, which was placed under her dress.
+A woman approached him and bent down to touch his feet and exploded a bomb, which was placed under her dress.
 He was cremated at Veer Bhumi, located on the banks of the river Yamuna

 In picture: Rajiv Gandhi with Simi Garewal